 The 'X Factor' Recap: A Slugfest On The Finale

-No intro tonight, Donate to the Sandy Hook Relief Fund.
+No intro today.
+Instead, donate to the Sandy Hook Relief Fund.

 And now…Let’s get to the recap!